nikitavoloboev/data/meta/meta.md

 I will be updating this wiki quite often as I use it myself daily both to keep an account of things I know as well as things I want to know and everything in-between.

-For super fast access of this wiki, I do advise you to try out [Alfred My Mind](https://github.com/nikitavoloboev/alfred-my-mind).
+For super fast access of this wiki, I advise you to try out [Alfred My Mind](https://github.com/nikitavoloboev/alfred-my-mind).

 If you find some mistake, especially if something that I say is plain wrong, please fork [this repository](https://github.com/nikitavoloboev/knowledge) and make a PR with correct changes.
 Or [open an issue](https://github.com/nikitavoloboev/knowledge/issues/new) saying what you think is wrong.